avniproject/avni-website/src/pages/blog/2020-update.md

 Avni on cloud and Self-Serviceability
 ------------------------------------------------------------
-Before 2020 all of the implementations of Avni were done by the Avni core team at Samanvay.
+Before 2020 all of the implementations of Avni were done by the Avni core team at <a href="https://www.samanvayfoundation.org/" target="_blank" rel="noopener noreferrer">Samanvay</a>.
 Mid of 2020 we made Avni <a href="https://avniproject.org/blog/2020-05-25-avni-cloud-annoucement/" target="_blank" rel="noopener noreferrer">available as a self-serviceable platform on the cloud</a> with a very economical price and an <a href="https://avniproject.org/signup/?source=trial" target="_blank" rel="noopener noreferrer">easy sign-up process</a>.
 We have received 24 sign-ups since then.

 We also had 3 successful pilot projects where implementations were done by someone outside of the core Avni team at Samanvay, either an IT person at NGO or another tech partner.
 We received a lot of feedback and have come a long way on this path.
 Small changes in some existing projects are now done by users themselves, making them "atmanirbhar" :-)